wwcodemanila/git-party/discussions/03 - Forks and Pull Requests.md

 $ git remote add upstream https://github.com/wwcodemanila/git-party
 ```

-If you notice when you push your codes to your `master` branch, you also call on a remote named `origin`.
+When pushing your codes to your `master` branch, you'll notice that you also call on a remote named `origin`.
 To see the remotes that you have, use `git remote`.
 To see the URL that it references, use `git remote get-url <remote-name>`.

 2. Fetch the contents of your `upstream` remote.